 Although being at one with nature presents a more carefree style of living, it’s still a good idea to know how you’ll keep the kids entertained whilst camping.
 This way the family knows what to expect and you can pack accordingly.

 You may wish to spend all your time at the campsite, or hiking and cycling nearby.
 Alternatively, you may prefer to venture further afield on a day trip in the car.

 Of course, there is no guarantee that every day will be a sunny one, so bring some camping activities for a rainy day.
 This could be as simple as books, colouring or travel games that can be played inside the tent.

 If you are near to a beach, this is a fun day to spend the day and it’s free too!

 Organise your tent

-We always have a box by the door for all the shoes, which means we know where they are, and the tent stays clean.
+We always have a box by the door for shoes, which means the shoes don’t get lost and the tent stays clean.
 Giant laundry bags are also a good tip for packing and storing clothes.